This post was initially published on Aurelia’s official blog.

 }

-The chunk value converter expects an array and the chunks’ size as its parameter and returns an array of array.
+The chunk value converter expects an array and the chunks’ size

-Displaying a Blob object as an image
+URL.createObjectURL function, which takes a Blob object as a

 However, in this particular case, each object URL must be released after usage in order to prevent memory leaks, and value converters offer no mechanism to be notified when a value is no longer used.
 On the contrary, HTML behaviors offer a much richer workflow and a wider set of extension points.
 That’s why we will create a custom attribute instead: